LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

-:mod:`ll.ullc` provides templating for XML/HTML as well as any other text-based format.
+:mod:`ll.ul4c` provides templating for XML/HTML as well as any other text-based format.
 A template defines placeholders for data output and basic logic (like loops and conditional blocks), that define how the final rendered output will look.

-:mod:`ll.ullc` compiles a template to a bytecode format, which makes it possible to implement renderers for these templates in multiple programming languages.
+:mod:`ll.ul4c` compiles a template to a bytecode format, which makes it possible to implement renderers for these templates in multiple programming languages.